yulya3102/agda-asm/Conclusion.md

     and PLT elements (as shown by functions \F{got} and \F{plt}).
-This information is available in link-time, therefore it can be used in a linking process: the linker can substitute calls to PLT blocks of "unknown" functions for calls to "unknown" functions themselves and perform link-time optimizations.
+This information is available in link-time, therefore it can be used in a linking process: the linker can substitute calls to PLT blocks of ``unknown'' functions for calls to ``unknown'' functions themselves and perform link-time optimizations.
 }
 \item